thapapradeep884/week-6-12194940-/README.md

 **7.5.
 Launching Example**

-Now we are able to run the `example_main.launch.py` file using the `ros2 launch` command.
+Now we can use the ros2 launch command to run the example main.launch.py file.

 ```
 ros2 launch launch_tutorial example_main.launch.py
 ```

 ![image](https://user-images.githubusercontent.com/113494159/196023691-55605922-f633-4f1a-b057-47543e52db44.png)

-A turtlesim node is started with a blue background.
-After that second turtle is spawned and the background color is changed to purple and pink respectively.
+A turtlesim node is launched against a blue backdrop.
+The backdrops then shift between purple and pink as a second turtle hatches.

 ### 8.Using Event Handlers

 **8.1.
 Event handler example launch file**

-We created a new file named: `example_event_handlers.launch.py` in the same directory.. i.e. inside `launch` folder of `launch_tutorial` package.
+We made a new file called "example event handlers.launch.py" in the same directory, which is inside the "launch" folder of the "launch tutorial" package.

 ```python
 from launch_ros.actions import Node